1988 Scotland rugby union tour of Zimbabwe

 The 1988 Scotland rugby union tour of Zimbabwe was a series of five matches played by the Scotland national rugby union team in Zimbabwe in May 1988.
 The Scotland team won all five of their matches including the two internationals against the Zimbabwe national rugby union team.

+Preparations

+Scott Hastings and David Milne picked up injuries and withdrew before departure.

 Matches

 Scores and results list Scotland's points tally first.